-- Working with Sarah Charles to promote DDAT as an 'employer of choice' with NQTs at Derby University - Michael Ford promotion of DDAT through Derby College - Archdeacon Carol Coslett and Alison Brown promotion of DDAT throughout Diocese as Chair of DBE and DDE respectively - Alison Brown distribution of DDAT fact sheet to congregations across Derby and Derbyshire - New appointment of Neil Beeson from Learners' Trust identify collaboration opportunities between successful MATs within Derbyshire - New appointment of Sheila Lock with considerable experience as chair of LCSBs nationally sharing of good practice and assisting in development of trust-wide safeguarding strategy
+- Working with Sarah Charles to promote DDAT as an 'employer of choice' with NQTs at Derby University - Michael Ford promotion of DDAT through Derby College - Archdeacon Carol Coslett and Linda Wainscott promotion of DDAT throughout Diocese as Chair of DBE and DDE respectively - Alison Brown distribution of DDAT fact sheet to congregations across Derby and Derbyshire - New appointment of Sheila Lock with considerable experience as chair of LCSBs nationally sharing of good practice and assisting in development of trust-wide safeguarding strategy. - Holly Gascoigne promotion of DDAT with Department for Education.